ipld/js-car/README.md

 It is designed to append blocks to an _existing_ CAR archive.
 It is expected that `out` will be concatenated onto the end of an existing archive that already has a properly formatted header.

+<a name="CarWriter__updateRoots"></a>
+### `async CarWriter.updateRoots(fd, roots)`

+* `fd` `(fs.promises.FileHandle|number)`: A file descriptor from the Node.js `fs` module.
+Either an integer, from `fs.open()` or a `FileHandle` from `fs.promises.open()`.
+* `roots` `(CID[])`: A new list of roots to replace the existing list in the CAR header.
+The new header must take up the same number of bytes as the existing header, so the roots should collectively be the same byte length as the existing roots.

+* Returns:  `Promise<void>`

+Update the list of roots in the header of an existing CAR file.
+The first argument must be a file descriptor for CAR file that is open in read and write mode (not append).

+This operation is an _overwrite_, the total length of the CAR will not be modified.
+A rejection will occur if the new header will not be the same length as the existing header, in which case the CAR will not be modified.
+It is the responsibility of the user to ensure that the roots being replaced encode as the same length as the new roots.

+This function is **only available in Node.js** and not a browser environment.

 ## License